-- 6.1 All applications for premises licences must be accompanied by an operating plan and a layout plan all complying with the Act and Regulations made under that Act.
-Operating Plans must make clear how the premises are to be run, what activities will be undertaken on the premises and at what time. - 6.2 More specifically, an "operating plan" in relation to any premises is a document in the prescribed form containing:- - (a) a description of the activities to be carried on in the premises; - (b) a statement of the times during which it is proposed that alcohol be sold in the premises; - (c) a statement as to whether the alcohol is to be sold for consumption in the premises, off the premises, or both; - (d) a statement of the times at which other activities, in addition to the saleof alcohol, are to be carried on in the premises; - (e) where alcohol is to be sold for consumption in the premises, a statement as to whether children or young persons are to be allowed entry to the premises and, if they are allowed entry, a statement of the terms on which they are allowed entry including, in particular:- - (i) the ages of children or young persons to be allowed entry; - (ii) the time at which they are to be allowed entry; and - (iii) the parts of the premises to which they are to be allowed entry; - (f) information as to the proposed capacity of the premises;
+- 6.1 All applications for premises licences must be accompanied by an operating plan and a layout plan all complying with the Act and Regulations made under that Act, as well as a disabled access and facilities statement.
+The Board also asks applicants for premises licences to provide, with their applications, a note setting out how they propose to promote the licensing objectives.
+Operating Plans must make clear how the premises are to be run, what activities will be undertaken on the premises and at what time. - 6.2 More specifically, an "operating plan" in relation to any premises is a document in the prescribed form containing:- - (a) a description of the activities to be carried on in the premises; - (b) a statement of the times during which it is proposed that alcohol be sold in the premises;

-- (g) prescribed information about the individual who is to be the premises manager; and - (h) such other information in relation to the premises and the activities to be carried on as may be prescribed. - 6.3 Where alcohol is to be sold both for consumption on and for consumption off any premises, the operating plan for the premises may state different times for:- - (a) the sale of alcohol for consumption on the premises; and - (b) the sale of alcohol for consumption off the premises. - 6.4 In preparing and presenting the operating plan, applicants should be aware that the Board expects premises to be run in a way compliant with, and promoting, the five licensing objectives:- - preventing crime and order; - securing public safety; - preventing public nuisance; - protecting and improving public health; and - protecting children from harm. - 6.5 Although basic guidance may be sought from the Clerk and Licensing Standards Officers, it is for the applicant to make sure that the operating plan is in the correct form and covers all aspects of the operation of the premises.
+- (c) a statement as to whether the alcohol is to be sold for consumption in the premises, off the premises, or both; - (d) a statement of the times at which other activities, in addition to the sale of alcohol, are to be carried on in the premises; - (e) where alcohol is to be sold for consumption in the premises, a statement as to whether children or young persons are to be allowed entry to the premises and, if they are allowed entry, a statement of the terms on which they are allowed entry including, in particular:- - (i) the ages of children or young persons to be allowed entry; - (ii) the time at which they are to be allowed entry; and - (iii) the parts of the premises to which they are to be allowed entry; - (f) information as to the proposed capacity of the premises; - (g) prescribed information about the individual who is to be the premises manager; and - (h) such other information in relation to the premises and the activities to be carried on as may be prescribed. - 6.3 Where alcohol is to be sold both for consumption on and for consumption off any premises, the operating plan for the premises may state different times for:- - (a) the sale of alcohol for consumption on the premises; and - (b) the sale of alcohol for consumption off the premises.

-It is strongly recommended that any applicant, objector or representer seeks independent legal advice.
+- 6.4 In preparing and presenting the operating plan, applicants should be aware that the Board expects premises to be run in a way compliant with, and promoting, the five licensing objectives:- - preventing crime and order; - securing public safety; - preventing public nuisance; - protecting and improving public health; and - protecting children and young persons from harm. - 6.5 Although basic guidance may be sought from the Clerk and Licensing Standards Officers, it is for the applicant to make sure that the operating plan is in the correct form and covers all aspects of the operation of the premises.
+It is strongly recommended that any person seeks independent legal advice.